underscoreio/underscoreio/src/html/_events/2015-02-24-essential-scala-online.md

 ### What

 Essential Scala is our introductory course on Scala.
-Essential Scala focuses on the core patterns of idiomatic Scala: algebraic data types, structural recursion, sequencing computation, and type classes.
+Our goal is to teach you to write simple, maintainable, and idiomatic Scala code.
-Our goal is to teach you how to write simple, maintainable code in an idiomatic functional style.
+To this end, Essential Scala focuses on core patterns of algebraic data types, structural recursion, sequencing computation, and type classes.
 For more information please see [the course listing](/training/courses/essential-scala).

 ### How